Lithuania in the Eurovision Song Contest 2015: Semi-final

 The semi-final of the competition aired on 14 February 2015 and featured each of the remaining three artists that qualified from the sixth elimination show each performing the remaining three potential Eurovision songs.
-The members of the Lithuanian jury consisted of Ramūnas Zilnys (music reviewer), Rosita Čivilytė (singer), Gediminas Zujus (producer) and Vytautas Lukočius (conductor).
-International jury members included Ralfs Eilands (Latvian singer), Lela Tsurtsumia (Georgian singer) and René Romkes (organiser of the annual Eurovision in Concert event in the Netherlands).
 "This Time" was selected as the winning song after gaining the most points from both the jury vote and the public vote.

 Final

 The final of the competition took place on 21 February 2015 and featured the remaining three artists that qualified from the sixth elimination show each performing three songs: two covers of their choice and the winning song selected from the semi-final, "This Time".
-Vaidas Baumila and Monika Linkytė performed together as a duet at the request of Vytautas Bikus, one of the songwriters of "This Time".
 The final was the only show in the competition to be broadcast live; all other preceding shows were pre-recorded earlier in the week before their airdates.
-Jury voting in the final was decided by a two-member Lithuanian panel and a three-member international panel.
-The members of the Lithuanian panel consisted of Ramūnas Zilnys (music reviewer) and Rosita Civilytė (singer).
-The international panel consisted of Ralfs Eilands (Latvian singer), Eric Lehmann (President of OGAE Luxembourg) and René Romkes (organiser of the annual Eurovision in Concert event in the Netherlands).
-Vaidas Baumila and Monika Linkytė were selected as the winners after gaining the most points from both the jury vote and the public vote.
-In addition to the performances of the competing artists, interval acts included 2013 Latvian Eurovision entry PeR performing the song "Smile" and Mélanie René performing the 2015 Swiss Eurovision entry "Time to Shine".
+Vaidas Baumila and Monika Linkytė performed together as a duet at the request of Vytautas Bikus, one of the songwriters of "This Time", and were selected as the winners after gaining the most points from both the jury vote and the public vote.
+In addition to the performances of the competing artists, interval acts included the 2013 Latvian entrant PeR, performing the song "Smile", and Mélanie René, performing the 2015 Swiss entry "Time to Shine".

 Preparation

-On 7 March, LRT broadcast the support concert Būkime kartu where Lithuanian viewers could call to donate funds to support the Lithuanian Eurovision participation.
-The concert featured guests Leon Somov and Justė Arlauskaitė, Rosita Čivilytė and Jurgis Brūzga, and raised €20,843 from the public donations.
+On 7 March, LRT broadcast the support concert Būkime kartu, where Lithuanian viewers could call to donate funds to support the Lithuanian Eurovision participation.
+The concert featured guests Leon Somov and Justė Arlauskaitė, Rosita Čivilytė, and Jurgis Brūzga, and raised €20,843 from the public donations.
 In late March, Monika Linkytė and Vaidas Baumila filmed the official music video for "This Time" at the Qpolo bar in Vilnius.
 The video, directed by Algina Navickaitė, was released on 13 April.
 Lithuanian and French language versions of "This Time" were released on 22 April.
-The Lithuanian version had lyrics written by Vytautas Bikus while lyrics for the French version were written by Dominique Dufaut.
+The Lithuanian version had lyrics written by Vytautas Bikus, while lyrics for the French version were written by Dominique Dufaut.